mikedzikowski/FalconAKSAutomationWithHelm/README.md

 - Azure subscription and AKS cluster
 - `kubectl`, `helm`, `az` CLI, and `jq` installed

+FalconNodeSensor CR Configuration using CrowdStrike API Keys Important

+To start the FalconNodeSensor installation using CrowdStrike API Keys to allow the operator to determine your Falcon Customer ID (CID) as well as pull down the CrowdStrike Falcon Sensor container image, please create the following FalconNodeSensor resource to your cluster.
+You will need to provide CrowdStrike API Keys and CrowdStrike cloud region for the installation.
+It is recommended to establish new API credentials for the installation at https://falcon.crowdstrike.com/support/api-clients-and-keys, required permissions are:

+Falcon Images Download: Read
+Sensor Download: Read

 ## Environment Setup

 Set the following environment variables with your specific values: